stevej763/next-blog/_posts/solid-liskov-substitution-principle.md

 This `KafkaResource` conforms to the contract of the interface, it has implemented both the expected methods and will correctly result in the `PasswordResetRequest` being sent out.

-Now lets imagine that we wish to switch out Kafka with a different message broker such as RabbitMQ, because we are keeping to the open-closed principle and have seperated out the message sending logic from our `PasswordResetService` through our generic `Sender` argument this should be a simple case of implementing a new sub-class of `Sender` that makes use of the alternative message broker and then passing it into the constructor argument for the `PasswordResetService`.
+Now lets imagine that we wish to switch out Kafka with a different message broker such as RabbitMQ.
+Because we are keeping to the open-closed principle and have seperated out the message sending logic from our `PasswordResetService` through our generic `Sender` argument, this should be simple.
+A new sub-class of `Sender` is needed that makes use of the alternative message broker.
+This `Sender`can then be passed into the constructor argument for the `PasswordResetService`.

 ```
 public class RabbitMqResource implements Sender<Message> {